shunsambongi/gitignore.nvim/README.md

 ## Generate `.gitignore` files

-Generate `.gitignore` files with common exclude patterns.
+Generate `.gitignore` files based on templates with common exclude patterns.
 Templates are provided by [gitignore.io](https://gitignore.io).
 There is a `telescope.nvim` picker for selecting the templates.

 Load the extension: